How Gisèle Pelicot shamed ‘Mr Everyman’ during the rape trial which shocked the world

 “But there was a point when she felt she no longer needed to protect herself.
 She didn’t need [the glasses].”

-Gisele, who has now changed back to her maiden name, later told the court: “I’ve decided not to be ashamed, I’ve done nothing wrong.
-They (rapists) are the ones who must be ashamed.”
+Gisèle, who is now using her birth name, later told the court: “I’ve decided not to be ashamed, I’ve done nothing wrong.
+They [the rapists] are the ones who must be ashamed.”

 Protests have been organised across France to show support for her, with many women expressing admiration for her courage.